|Page tools: Print Page Print All RSS Search this Product|

 Compared with 2014, Applied research had the largest dollar increase, up $339 million (7%).

 Almost a third of HERD was devoted to the Medical and Health Sciences FOR ($3,087 million or 28%) in 2016.
 In total, the fields of Medical and Health Sciences, Engineering, Biological Sciences and Studies in Human Society made up just over half (53%) of total HERD (at $3,087 million, $1,115 million, $1,021 million and $497 million, respectively).
 These top four FOR, in terms of expenditure, remained consistent between 2014 and 2016.

 SOCIO-ECONOMIC OBJECTIVE (SEO)

-Health had the largest dollar increase between 2010 and 2012, up $639 million (24%).
-This was followed by Environment, up $194 million (27%) from 2010.
+Health had the largest dollar increase between 2014 and 2016, up $339 million (10%).
+This was followed by Expanding Knowledge, up $75 million (5%) from 2014.

 TYPE OF RESOURCE

 Australian higher education institutions devoted a total of 79,008 person years of effort (PYE) to R&D in 2016.
 This was an increase of 969 PYE (1%) from 2014.
 More than half of the human resources devoted to R&D in 2016 were Postgraduate students (57%) with the remainder being Academic staff (30%) and Other staff supporting R&D (12%).
 New South Wales, Victoria and Queensland accounted for three quarters (76%) of total human resources devoted to R&D in 2016.

 Across all states, the profile of Higher Education Human resources devoted to R&D shows a similar pattern, with Postgraduate students representing the largest proportion of PYE, followed by Academic staff then Other staff.